Skip to main content

 • latency_budget_ms - the platform’s latency budget for the auction

-ContextRequest uses a UCP-like format with enriched context for brand agents.
+ContextRequest uses the AIP canonical context format with enriched fields.
 A ContextRequest:

 • Removes raw user data